TH-Logistic/infrastructure-dev/README.md

 # Infrastructure
-> This infrastructure instantiate required components in order to operate the application
+> This infrastructure instantiate required components in order to operate the a tenant

 # How to provision?
 1. Fill in the .tfvars file with values in (.tfvars.example)[./.tfvars.example]